 The Canadian Home Builders' Association of British Columbia's (CHBA BC) annual Georgie Awards® have been hugely successful at celebrating excellence in home building.

 In 1992, entry into the awards was open to all builders, renovators and developers in the province of British Columbia.
-In 2001, in order to manage and strengthen the integrity of the program, the Georgie Awards® was changed to a CHBA BC members-only recognition program.
+In 2001, in order to manage and strengthen the integrity of the program, the Georgie Awards® was changed to a CHBA BC members-only recognition program which is continues to be today.

 Over the years, categories, criteria, price points and square footage for categories have changed and have been adjusted to keep pace with the housing market.
 In the last few years, there has been a strong consumer and industry demand for enhanced energy efficiency requirements in new homes and renovations.
 As a result, that requirement has not only been added as criteria to most categories, but specific categories have been created for the demand.
 As the years progress and the housing market continues to fluctuate, categories and criteria will be amended.